-The winner of the $20,000 Professional Grant is Aaron Vincent Elkaim of Toronto, Canada.
+The winner of the Professional Grant is Aaron Vincent Elkaim of Toronto, Canada.
 Alvaro Ybarra Zavala received a Judges Special Recognition award The winner of the First Place Student Grant is Nathaniel Brunt.
-Jose Marquez, Gabriela Arp, Sarah Blesener and Nick Wagner received Student Award of Excellence grants.
+Jose Marquez, Gabriela Arp, Sarah Blesener and Nick Wagner are Student Award of Excellence winners.

 More and more Tibetan parents are making a desperate sacrifice.
 They are sending their children into exile in neighboring India, knowing they may never see them again, so that the children may know their own culture.
 Photo by 1999 Professional Winner and 2016 Alexia Judge Teru Kuwayama